 2. World-class nursing: Our vision is to deliver world-class care, so our standards are incredibly high.
 You can play your part in clinical practice of the highest quality.

 3. Transforming lives: We’ve achieved some amazing results with patients through our compassionate, empathetic approach to care.
 You can really see the difference your contribution makes.

 4. Professional development: We have a strong learning culture and we’re keen to invest in your training and continued development

 5. Career pathways: We have a structured path for you to follow, whatever level you join us at.

 6. Our culture: We’ve developed a positive, welcoming and inclusive culture, where everyone feels involved and equality and fairness are an everyday reality.

-10. Work-life balance: family-friendly policies and a smart approach to shift planning help you to be who you want to be outside work as well as in it.
+10. Work-life balance: Family-friendly policies and a smart approach to shift planning help you to be who you want to be outside of work as well as in it.

 Our nursing career pathway within St Andrew's Healthcare is unique.
-It enables you to develop and move through the profession without ever leaving the charity.
+It enables you to develop and move through the profession without needing to leave the charity.